Personal Injury

 It is possible to file a claim alone after a Schaumburg accident.
 But you really shouldn’t have to deal with the stress of fighting insurance companies after their client hurt you.
 You might not be able to return to work, and your expenses could keep building.
 If your injuries are severe enough, you may not even be able to return to your previous role.
 However, an experienced attorney can help you build a case and search for every damage you can recover.

-Call Our Illinois Personal Injury Lawyers Now
+Call Our Schaumburg Injury Lawyers Today

 If you’re hurt in Schaumburg because of someone’s negligence, you deserve the representation you need to help you recover your damages.
 At Staver Accident Injury Lawyers, P.C., we know that accidents can be traumatic.
 We’re ready to fight for you, to ensure your claim is heard and that all your legal bases are covered.